catseye/T-Rext/README.md

 need not worry too much about its output format; just toss its output through T-Rext when you're done to make it more presentable.

-The current version of T-Rext is 0.2.
-Version 0.2 requires Python 3.x;
-Python 2.x is no longer supported.
-Docker images based on the required version of Python for each version, are [available on Docker Hub][].
+The current version of T-Rext is 0.3, which runs under either Python 2.7 or Python 3.x.
+Docker images based on appropriate versions of cPython for each version are [available on Docker Hub][].

 Usage
 -----